therion23/KatanaHacking/USB.md

 #### Subcommand 0x06 - Lighting On/Off

 - Length 1, Data 0x00 for off, anything else for on.
 This affects the currently selected profile only.

+#### Subcommand 0x0a - Set palette

+- Length 33, Data (after subcommand) 0x?? (can be 0 or 1) 0xNN (profile) 0x01 0x01, followed by 7 sets of 4 bytes each, defining the palette.
+The palette format is (yet) unknown to me.

+#### Subcommand 0x0b - Get palette

+- Data (after subcommand) 0x?? (can be 0 or 1) 0xNN (profile), followed by one or three bytes.
+Returns palette in the above format.

 #### Subcommand 0x15 - Set lighting pattern name